krikzz/MEGA-PRO/README.md

 edapp: MegaColor player sources.
 It shows how to build application which can handle some specific file types.<br/>
 fpga: EverDrive fpga mappers. <br/>
 mcd-verificator: A set of tests to check the CD core. <br/>
-megaio-app: This sample show how to use MegaED IO (SD,USB, access to ram etc). <br/>
+edio-mega: This sample show how to use MegaED IO (SD,USB, access to ram etc). <br/>
 megalink: EverDrive USB tool. <br/>
 megatheme: EverDrive menu customization tool.<br/>